 Our exciting business plan! and updates!

-• We asked for permission to amenities for wildlife on land and water and interpretation of them and history of Atlantic Basin.
+Permission to add amenities for wildlife on land and water and interpretation of them and the history of Atlantic Basin to make the weed patch south of our ship into a nature center adjacent to our proposed wet lab.

 The vision and plan

-PortSide NewYork plans to create a waterfront center that is an exciting maritime attraction and gateway to Red Hook, serves all aspects of the neighborhood (residents of NYCHA and private housing, retail, industrial and maritime businesses, the creative sector), visitors, and the working waterfront - with a strong pipeline to marine careers.
+PortSide NewYork plans to create a waterfront center that is an exciting maritime attraction and gateway to Red Hook, serves all aspects of the neighborhood (residents of NYCHA and private housing, retail, industrial and maritime businesses, the creative sector) AND visitors, and the working waterfront - with a strong pipeline to marine careers - and that serves as an example to NYC for how to combine working waterfront and public access and how to center maritime in economic and community development.

 In building space: a youth boat building shop (compare to Rocking the Boat), classrooms for school kids and where adults take classes get Coast Guard licenses, a big warehouse space for exhibits, conferences, performing arts, holiday market, and event rental space; maritime library, computer center, wet lab, small cafe, museum store, Red Hook tourism desk to draw cruise terminal passengers into the neighborhood.
 Our virtual guide Red Hook WaterStories would connect to all this.